-I hereby acknowledge receipt of the Offering Circular of the United Church of Christ Cornerstone Fund, Inc. (Cornerstone Fund) and further represent that I am a member of, contributor to (including investor), or participant in the United Church of Christ or the Cornerstone Fund or in any program, activity or organization which constitutes a part of the United Church of Christ or Cornerstone Fund, Inc. or in any other protestant church organizations which have a programmatic relationship with the United Church of Christ or the Cornerstone Fund, Inc.
+I hereby acknowledge receipt of the Offering Circular of the United Church of Christ Cornerstone Fund, Inc. (Cornerstone Fund) and further represent that I/we are members of, a contributor to (including a previous investor), or participant in the United Church of Christ or the Cornerstone Fund or in any program, activity, or organization which constitutes a part of the United Church of Christ or the Cornerstone Fund, or in any other Faith-Based Organization, grant-making organization, foundation or other entity which is missionally aligned with the Cornerstone Fund, or such other persons or entities having a reasonable association or affiliation with the Limited Class, as determined by the Cornerstone Fund, such as (1) family members of persons in the Limited Class, (2) entities controlled by or under common control with members of the Limited Class, (3) employees of the Cornerstone Fund or any organizations affiliated with the United Church of Christ, and (4) other reasonably associated or affiliated institutional investors that are nonprofit religious organizations.